-- 2.20.1 Windows must be provided to all passenger compartments along with adequate means of opening and closing not less than one (1) window on either side of the vehicle in both the front and rear passenger compartments.
-The front compartment is the seat(s) next to the driver and the rear compartment is the seats behind the driver. - 2.20.2 Rear passenger windows must be capable of being opened by passengers when seated unless air conditioning is available, in which case the air conditioning must be operated by the driver upon request. - 2.20.3 In adverse weather conditions, for example rain, the driver is entitled to refuse to open windows in order to protect the interior of the vehicle provided suitable air conditioning is in operation. - 2.21 Luggage - 2.21.1 Adequate storage for passenger luggage must be available and all luggage carried must be suitably secured in place without obstructing any emergency exits. - 2.21.2 In order for a vehicle to be licensed, there must be sufficient boot space to: - (i) carry luggage for the numbers of persons the vehicle is licensed to carry; and - (ii) carry a foldable wheelchair (folded width 265 mm height 680 mm length 670 mm) - 2.21.3 If the licensed vehicle is an estate, hatchback, or multi-passenger type vehicle, it must be fitted with a guard-rail or manufacturer's specification compartment cover to prevent luggage from entering the rear passenger compartments. - 2.22 Maintenance and condition of the vehicle - 2.22.1 The exterior of all licensed vehicles shall be maintained in a clean, safe and proper manner at all times.
-In particular, the exterior of the vehicle shall: - (i) be free of large and/or sharp-edged dents, - (ii) be free of visible rust, - (iii) be free of unrepaired accident damage, - (iv) have uniform paintwork equivalent to that applied by the manufacturer, and be maintained in an acceptable state of cleanliness.
+- 2.20.1 Windows must be provided to all passenger compartments along with adequate means of opening and closing not less than one (1) window on either side of the vehicle in both the front and rear passenger compartments. - 2.20.2 Rear passenger windows must be capable of being opened by passengers when seated unless air conditioning is available, in which case the air conditioning must be operated by the driver upon request. - 2.20.3 In adverse weather conditions, for example rain, the driver is entitled to refuse to open windows in order to protect the interior of the vehicle provided suitable air conditioning is in operation. - 2.21 Luggage - Adequate storage for passenger luggage must be available and all luggage carried 2.21.1 must be suitably secured in place without obstructing any emergency exits. - 2.21.2 In order for a vehicle to be licensed, there must be sufficient boot space to: - (i) carry luggage for the numbers of persons the vehicle is licensed to carry; and - (ii) carry a foldable wheelchair (folded width 265 mm height 680 mm length 670 mm) - 2.21.3 If the vehicle is a wheelchair accessible vehicle, section 2.26.2 (ii) above will not apply. - 2.21.4 If the licensed vehicle is an estate, hatchback, or multi-passenger type vehicle, it must be fitted with a guard-rail or manufacturer's specification compartment cover to prevent luggage from entering the rear passenger compartments. - 2.22 Maintenance and condition of the vehicle - 2.22.1 The exterior of all licensed vehicles shall be maintained in a clean, safe and proper manner at all times.
+In particular, the exterior of the vehicle shall: - be free of large and/or sharp-edged dents, (i) - (ii) be free of visible rust, - be free of unrepaired accident damage, (iii) - have uniform paintwork equivalent to that applied by the manufacturer, and be (iv) maintained in an acceptable state of cleanliness.
 No scratch should penetrate to the base coat. - (v) Not have more than 8 stone chips visible on a bonnet /grill that has not penetrated to the metal or more than 4 stone chips that have penetrated to the metal.